WalletWasabi/WasabiDoc/docs/glossary/Glossary-GeneralBitcoin.md

 ### Transaction

 In simple terms, a transfer of bitcoin.
-More precisely, a transaction is a signed data structure expressing a transfer of value from inputs to outputs.
+More precisely, a transaction is a signed data structure expressing a transfer of value and consisting mainly of inputs and outputs
 Transactions are transmitted over the Bitcoin network, collected by miners, and included into blocks, made permanent on the blockchain.
 :::